Skip to content

 Choose the type of account you’re looking for and we’ll show you a range of options.
 You can compare interest rates, overdraft limits, account benefits and more.

-Once you’ve found the right offer, click through to your new provider and apply – it should only take a few minutes.
+Once you’ve found an account you want to switch to, click through to your new provider and apply.
+It should only take a few minutes.

-When you open any bank account, you’ll need to give your new provider certain information, like ID and proof of address.
+When you open a bank account, you’ll need to give your new provider certain bits of information such as proof of ID and address.
 Your new bank is also likely to carry out a credit check on you.

 How long does it take to switch a current account?